KeithWoods/keycloakopenid/README.md

           TokenCookieName: "<TOKEN_COOKIE_NAME (default: 'AUTH_TOKEN')"
           UseAuthHeader: "<true|false (default: false)"
           IgnorePathPrefixes: "/api,/favicon.ico [comma deliminated] (optional)"
+          InsecureSkipVerify: "<true|false (default: false, used if you are using self signed certs for testing only)"
 ```

 Alternatively, ClientID and ClientSecret can be read from a file to support Docker Secrets and Kubernetes Secrets: